Summary: In this guide we answer what is motion graphics, why use motion graphics and show some motion graphic examples for you.

 Marketing and Branding

 Motion graphics can be employed effectively in a company's marketing and branding.
 Logos, graphics, website animations, and YouTube videos can all employ motion graphic animation to grab a potential customers attention and make them more inclined to buy from you.
 A good example of this is a few years ago the British terrestrial TV station Channel 4 rebranded and implemented effective motion graphics in their new logo which broke down parts of their old logo into a moveable character.
-Check out a video of the logo from YouTube below.
+Check out a video logo from YouTube below.

 Depict video: Channel 4 | Idents